Jessica Cruz: DC Rebirth

 In Green Lanterns: Rebirth #1, Jessica meets Simon Baz as he is investigating an intrusion by a Manhunter.
-The events are revealed to be a training exercise run by Hal Jordan.
-He combines Jessica and Simon's power batteries to make them work together, inducts them into the Justice League, and puts them in charge of protecting Earth.
+The events are revealed to be a training exercise run by Hal Jordan to test the two as a team.
+He proceeds to combine Jessica and Simon's power batteries to make them work together as partners and puts them in charge of protecting Earth, also giving them membership to the Justice League.

-Jessica temporarily dons the Phantom Ring, a prototype power ring that can channel the entire emotional spectrum, and overcomes her previous trauma.
+When confronting the threat of the Phantom Ring, a prototype power ring that can channel the entirety of the emotional spectrum at the cost of rapidly shifting depending on the emotional state of the user, Jessica confesses to her own doubts about whether she deserves her ring given the unconventional circumstances of her recruitment.
+However, her fears are assuaged when she temporarily dons the Phantom Ring and it automatically transforms her into a Green Lantern, allowing Jessica to recognize her success at overcoming her old fears rather than believing that she was defined by that experience.

-She is later sent to space to train with the Green Lantern Corps and is under the orders of Guy Gardner, who pushes her around and berates her.
+Jessica is sent to space to train with the Green Lantern Corps and is under the orders of Guy Gardner, who pushes her around and berates her.
 However, he agrees to keep the events secret after she defeats him in combat.

-Later, Jessica is assigned to monitor the Ghost Sector, a region consisting of recovered planets stolen by Coluans.
+Jessica is assigned to monitor the Ghost Sector, a region consisting of recovered planets stolen by Coluans.
 While there, she encounters Cyborg, Starfire, and Azrael piloting a skullship commandeered from Brainiac in an attempt to enter the sector.
 Attempting to stop them, she finds herself trapped in the Ghost Sector alongside the others, and they work together to investigate the mysterious region of space as Justice League Odyssey.

-Darkseid later kills Jessica and destroys her ring.
-However, the ring's fragments resurrect her and temporarily grant her enhanced powers.